LearningMike/musings/README.md

 # Time Travel
 What if we stop thinking of time travel physically but think of it perspectively?
-Theoretically, if it were possible to read/track all variables (or enough, whatever that means).
-And predict the future accurately, being able to see the difference our decisions will make.
+Theoretically, if it were possible to read/track all variables (or enough, whatever that means) of a subject.
+And predict the future accurately, being able to see the difference our decisions/actions will make.
 Is that not time travel?

 # Facebook Bad
 Why is facebook bad ?